Pence: Candidates must run ‘as Republicans’ to win in 2024

 Pence was also expected to call out Trump for opposing reforms to Social Security and Medicare, such as increasing the age of qualification — once a standard GOP talking point.

 “Sadly, our former president has echoed Biden’s pledge ‘not to touch’ Social Security.
-I think we owe my three granddaughters better,” he will say.
+I think we owe my three granddaughters better,” he was planning to say.

 He was also expected to criticize those in his party who are shying away from further restrictions on abortion rights following a series of GOP losses.

-“On the heels of the biggest pro-life victory in history, too many Republicans want to run away from the cause that has animated our party for half a century,” he will say, according to the excerpts.
+“On the heels of the biggest pro-life victory in history, too many Republicans want to run away from the cause that has animated our party for half a century,” he was going to say, according to the excerpts.

 Trump has warned that the party risks fallout from tight abortion restrictions, while DeSantis late Thursday signed a 6-week ban into law.